yyutong/tp/docs/UserGuide.md

 Format: `add a/AMOUNT c/CATEGORY [t/DATE] [d/description]`

 **Note** :
-1. The amount of an expense should only be positive numbers. <br>
+1. The amount of an expense should only be positive numbers.
+The minimum amount should be at least 0.01 (i.e. 1 cent) <br>
 2. If you do, a date can be entered in one of these two forms:<br>
   i) Enter date as a single integer, corresponding to number of days ago. <br>
   E.g: 1 means you made the expenses one day ago.
 (Note that when date is given as a single integer,